 Where to stay in Wellawaya

-Diana and I stayed at Jetwing Kuduruketha and truly enjoyed our time there.
+I stayed at Jetwing Kuduruketha and truly enjoyed our time there.
 It is completely immersed in nature, and it is run in an ecofriendly way.
 All bungalows have a gorgeous view, and the onsite restaurant serves excellent food.
 To top this off, yoga classes and ayurvedic treatments are offered – one of the things to do in Sri Lanka to completely switch off from the stresses of modern life.

 How to get to Wellawaya